MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

 }
 ```
 * `devices: MediaDeviceInfo[]` – a list of all current devices
-* `oldDevices: MediaDeviceInfo[]` – a list of all devices from the last emittion.
+* `oldDevices: MediaDeviceInfo[]` – a list of all devices from the last emission.
 This will only
    differ from `devices` if `devices` changed.
 Otherwise, these devices will match `devices`.
    This is useful for diffing which devices changed.
 * `audioDevices: MediaDeviceInfo[]` – a list of all current audio (microphone) devices